frapplecat/moonup/README.md

 ![homepage](readme-images/homepage.png)

 * The main page is an image of a full moon, animated so it zooms in to tie-in with the main heading's simple question that will hopefully intrigue and get the viewer to explore the rest of the page.
-* The main heading is in a circular container to keep with the moon theme and the yellow is eyecatching against the white/grey/black lunar colour scheme.
+* The main heading is in a circular container to keep with the moon theme and the yellow is eye-catching against the white/grey/black lunar colour scheme.

 <br>
 <br>